SysAdminDoc/RumbleX/README.md

 ## Notes

 - RumbleX is entirely client-side.
 It runs only in your browser and doesn’t send your data anywhere.
-- It is designed to complement Rumble’s native features, not replace them — you’re always in control of what’s enabled.
+- It is designed to complement Rumble’s native features, not replace them, you’re always in control of what’s enabled.

 ---